-Griffin Capital Company, LLC ("Griffin Capital") is a leading alternative investment asset manager with approximately \$9.6 billion in assets under management.
-Founded in 1995, the privately-held firm is led by a seasoned team of senior executives with more than two decades of investment and real estate experience and who collectively have executed more than 650 transactions valued at over \$22 billion.
+Griffin Capital Company, LLC ("Griffin Capital") is a leading alternative investment asset manager with nearly \$10 billion in assets under management as of December 31, 2017.
+Founded in 1995, the privately-held firm is led by a seasoned team of senior executives with more than two decades of investment and real estate experience and who collectively have executed more than 650 transactions valued in excess of \$22 billion.
 The firm manages, sponsors or co-sponsors a suite of carefully curated, institutional quality investment solutions distributed by Griffin Capital Securities, LLC to retail investors through a community of partners, including independent and insurance broker-dealers, wirehouses, registered investment advisory firms and the financial advisors who work with these enterprises.
 Additional information about Griffin Capital is available at www.griffincapital.com.